Back to School: A Study in Disruption

 Because young people have unique needs and concerns, we are updating our resources and plan to launch our teen Mental Health First Aid (tMHFA) curriculum this Fall.
 The peer-to-peer program helps young people assist each other in times of crisis and to encourage their friends that are having problems to speak with a caring adult.
 That could be you, or me, if we are open to accepting the request.
 We will make every element of the program available online.

 We know the program works.
-Last year, Lady Gaga’s Born This Way Foundation and the National Council for Behavioral Health announced a plan to expand tMHFA to high schools around the country.
+Last year, Lady Gaga’s Born This Way Foundation and the National Council for Mental Wellbeing announced a plan to expand tMHFA to high schools around the country.
 The pandemic has forced us to revise delivery of the curriculum, and moving the program online will ensure teens continue to have access to resources when they need them most.

 It’s vital that we demonstrate our compassion for young people by providing them with the resources necessary to cope with the relentless disruption they are experiencing in 2020.
 We can also demonstrate our compassion through our willingness to listen and acknowledge what they’re going through, and to help when it is needed.